imrekoszo/depslink3_2/README.md

 # Repro repository

-Originally created to repro https://github.com/cursive-ide/cursive/issues/2360, later extended to repro other tooling errors I came across.
+Originally created to repro https://github.com/cursive-ide/cursive/issues/2360, later extended to repro other tooling quirks I came across.

 Example commands can also be run using [Just](https://github.com/casey/just); check [Justfile](./Justfile) or run `just help` for more details.